 My partner COPS IT the week before my period.
 (Bless him!)
 Thankfully he usually puts two and two together pretty quickly and knows to give me some space.
 With that being said, if I up my exercise levels, (ie making sure I take that high energy house class) sweating profusely for an hour seems to balance out my mood (and takes my partner out of the firing line).

-My entire life is centred around self-care.
+My entire life is centered around self-care.
 I always try to get 9hrs of sleep, stretch every morning, stay moisturised, drink heaps of water, eat heaps of colourful foods and dance everyday.
 So when my period comes around, nothing really changes...But I might watch a bit more trash TV.

 ALL OF THEM.
 I get every symptom under the sun like clockwork.
 2 weeks before, my boobs get really sore and I want to eat everything.
 A week out, I’m moody, irritable and I usually unintentionally pick a fight with my partner.
 To round it all off, the day before is when my energy levels plummet and my back aches.